 Here are the answers to some common C- section questions.

-- the cervix does not open completely
+- Your cervix does not open completely so labour stops progressing.

-- the mother has a serious medical condition
+- You have a serious medical condition.

 How is a caesarean section done?

 First, an IV is usually started in the mother to offer medicine and fluids as needed during the surgery.
 Two types of anaesthetic can be used:

 Epidural/Spinal anaesthesia numbs your belly and legs but lets you stay awake during the birth.
 Most hospitals will allow your partner or support person to be in the operating room with you.
 You'll also be able to breastfeed and cuddle your baby skin-to-skin soon after birth.
 In some hospitals, you or your partner may be able to put your baby skin-to-skin in the operating room or the recovery room.